MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/lab-env.md

 1. In the **Object Explorer** pane, expand **Databases**, expand **ServiceManager**, and then expand **Tables**.
 2. Right\-click **dbo.MT\_Microsoft$SystemCenter$ManagementGroup**, and select **Edit Top 200 Rows**.
 3. In the center pane, locate the column **SQLServerName\_43FB076F\_7970\_4C86\_6DCA\_8BD541F45E3A**.
 4. In the first row and second rows of this column, enter the computer name of the computer hosting the Service Manager database in the lab environment.
-In the case of named instances, enter computer name\\instance name.
+For named instances, enter computer name\\instance name.
 5. Right\-click **dbo.
 MT\_Microsoft$SystemCenter$ResourceAccessLayer$SqlResourceStore**, and select **Edit Top 200 Rows**.
 6. In the center pane, locate the column **Server\_43FB076F\_7970\_4C86\_6DCA\_8BD541F45E3A**.
 7. In the first row of this column, enter the computer name of the computer hosting the SQL Server for the Service Manager database in the lab environment.
-In the case of named instances, enter computer name\\instance name.
+For named instances, enter computer name\\instance name.
 8. Right\-click **LFX.DataSource**, and select **Edit Top 200 Rows**.
 9. In the center pane, locate the column **DataSourceAddress**.
 10. In the first row of this column, locate the entry that starts with **Data Source \= \<server name\>; Initial Catalog \= ServiceManager; Persist Security Info\=False**.
 Enter the name of the computer hosting SQL Server in the lab environment in place of **\<server name\>**.
 11. Right\-click **dbo.
 MT\_Microsoft$SystemCenter$ResourceAccessLayer$SdkResourceStore**, and select **Edit Top 200 Rows**.
 12. In the center pane, locate the column **Server\_48B308F9\_CF0E\_0F74\_83E1\_0AEB1B58E2FA**.
-13. In all of the rows in this column, enter the name of the computer hosting the Service Manager management server in the lab environment.
+13. In all the rows in this column, enter the name of the computer hosting the Service Manager management server in the lab environment.
 14. Right\-click&nbsp;**\[dbo\].\[MT\_Microsoft$SystemCenter$ResourceAccessLayer$CmdbResourceStore\]**, and select&nbsp;**Edit Top 200 Rows**.
-15. In all rows update the column&nbsp;**Server\_48B308F9\_CF0E\_0F74\_83E1\_0AEB1B58E2FA**, enter the name of the SQL computer hosting the Service Manager database in the lab environment
+15. In all the rows, update the column&nbsp;**Server\_48B308F9\_CF0E\_0F74\_83E1\_0AEB1B58E2FA**, enter the name of the SQL computer hosting the Service Manager database in the lab environment
 16. In the toolbar, select **New Query**.
 17. In the center pane, enter the following command, and select **Execute**.